Name

 [--ip-network-address-cidr [true]|false]

-This option displays the IP network address in CIDR format for a specific network interface device.
+This option displays the IPv4 Network Address in CIDR (Classless Inter-Domain Routing) notation for a specific network interface device.
 The [-i|--interface DEVICE] network interface device parameter is required for this option.

 [--ip-network-address-subnet [true]|false]

-This option displays the IP network address in subnet format for a specific network interface device.
+This option displays the IPv4 Network Address in subnet format for a specific network interface device.
 The [-i|--interface DEVICE] network interface device parameter is required for this option.

 [--ip-broadcast-address [true]|false]

-This option displays the IP broadcast address for a specific network interface device.
+This option displays the IPv4 Broadcast Address for a specific network interface device.
 The [-i|--interface DEVICE] network interface device parameter is required for this option.

 [-p [true]|false] | [--public-address [true]|false]